Best Coral Bell Varieties

 How To Use Coral Bells

-Coral bells are a beautiful family of perennials native to American soil.
-They bloom in hundreds of vibrant colors, and they serve as the perfect complement to any garden or landscape.
 Cultivators note their extreme tolerance to drought, heat, and humidity, making the coral bells one of the most versatile species out there.
 They’re also resistant to most foliar diseases and pests, which means they’re generally low maintenance and don’t require extensive use of chemicals.
-If you’re looking to incorporate a sustainable landscape, check these plants out.
+For best results, plant coral bells in late fall or early spring, ensuring proper spacing and soil conditions.
+Check these plants out if you want to incorporate a sustainable landscape.

 How To Grow Coral Bells

-Shade Tolerant Coral Bells
+Shade-Loving Coral Bells

 Another advantage of implementing coral bells as part of your landscape design is that they’re a shade-tolerant plant.
 Their shade tolerance means they can tolerate low light levels and grow as well as other plants do in full sun.

-Coral Bell Issues
+Coral Bell Issues and Care Tips

 Part of the appeal of planting coral bells is their durability.
 However, as hardy as these plants can be, they aren’t impervious to pests and disease.
 For most gardeners and homeowners, fungal infection seems to be the most apparent issue.